fjmunozb/EQ_Precursors/README.md

 Install the noisepy enviroment using environment_noisepy.yml Download the functions stacking_module.py and dvv_module.py by Jiang and Denolle (2020) Ambient-Noise Seismology Package NoisePy https://github.com/noisepy/NoisePy.
-Run the jupyther notebooks (Suppl_run_stretching.ipynb).
+Run the jupyther notebooks.

-Find also a MSNoise (http://msnoise.org/doc/index.html Lecocq et al., 2014) python envionment (MSNoise.yml) to use the MSNoise database and STACKS.
+Suppl_run_stretching.ipynb #calculates dv/v and WF coherence of single station pair and filter using the stretching method.